Springtime in France is a very special time of year.

 Cheap spring travel to France

-Spring is still in the tourism off season.
-Even over the Easter holidays travel is still considerably cheaper than in the summer months.
+Spring is still in the off season.
+Even over the Easter holidays, travelling to France is considerably cheaper than in the summer months.

-Whether you are travelling to France by plane or by ferry, there are some great deals around.
+Whether you are travelling to France by plane, train or by car, there are some great deals around if you’re prepared to do your research.

-Accommodation in France is also great value in spring as low or mid season tariffs still apply.
+Accommodation in France is also great value in spring as low or mid season tariffs still apply, generally right up to the end of May.

-Treat yourself to a short break, or why not a proper holiday, and enjoy all that France has to offer at this beautiful time of year.
+Visit France in Spring for a short break or longer holiday and enjoy all that this rich and varied country has to offer at this beautiful time of year.